 - W grades are NOT calculated into your grade point average (GPA).

-- W grades are considered non-progress grades and do affect the 75% semester SAP requirement.
+- W grades are considered non-progress grades.

 - W grades remain on your transcript even if you re-take the class at a later date.